-(2) Copies of the application forms required may be obtained, free of charge, from the Clerk of a Court of Petty Sessions.
+(2) Copies of the application forms required may be obtained, free of charge, from the registrar of the Magistrates Court 2, 3.

 (3) The forms of licence referred to in the first column of the table hereunder shall be used for the purposes respectively specified in relation thereto in the second column.